nynymike/otto/docs/sources/use-cases/entity-discovery.md

 - Allows per entity query?
 - JOSE signing of metadata?
 - Key rotation happens a lot in OpenID Connect.
 How would entities update their keys?
+- Should metadata be extended? -  with an attribute to inform client that dynamic registration request must be signed